What Does it Take?

-Samples of courses have included or may include: Philosophy of Religion, Political Philosophy, Professional and Business Ethics, Contemporary Moral issues, Metaphysics & Epistemology, Philosophy of Mind, Philosophy of Science, Philosophy and Film, Postmodernism and Philosophy, Philosophy and Pop Culture, Introduction to the Bible, Comparative Religions, History of American Christianity, History of Methodism, Texts and Their Meanings, Theology and Literature, Early Church Fathers, Postmodernism and Theology, etc.
+Samples of courses have included or may include: Philosophy of Religion, Political Philosophy, Professional and Business Ethics, Contemporary Moral issues, Metaphysics & Epistemology, Philosophy of Mind, Philosophy of Science, Philosophy and Film, Postmodernism and Philosophy, Philosophy and Pop Culture, Sports Ethics, Alternative Voices in Theology, Comparative Religions, History of American Christianity, History of Methodism, Theology and Literature, Early Church Fathers, Postmodernism and Theology, etc.

 Cognate requirements: Foreign language studies—12 hours.
 We offer courses in Greek and Hebrew, both of which are essential to proper academic study of the Bible.
 Additionally, we periodically offer courses in Latin.